Coronavirus: Localised Restrictions Support Scheme

 - a business that is the occupier of a part of a property which is restricted with any NAV.

 - Standard rate: £1,200 for each week that the restrictions apply for:

-- a business that is the sole occupant of a property with an NAV between £15,001 and £51,000.
+- a business that is the primary occupant of a property with an NAV between £15,001 and £51,000.

 - Higher rate: £1,600 for each week that restrictions apply for:

 If localised restrictions are subsequently extended, support payments will automatically continue.
+Successful applicants do not need to reapply.
 Support payments will stop when localised restrictions are ended.